Tag Archives: Elevator ADA

 Elevator ADA Requirements

 Many people have heard about the horrifying story of the woman who died in an elevator in the Chinese city of Xi’an.
 What makes it even more disturbing?
-However, is the fact that the woman had been in the elevator for over a month before being found.
+However, the fact is that the woman had been in the elevator for over a month before being found.

 Basic Guide to Commercial Elevators